|

 Contributors to The Friends of Music came to include not only music teachers but music lovers and performers throughout the Lehigh Valley community who supported the group's efforts to promote the study, performance, and appreciation of music.

 Developing an idea of Board member Ifor Jones, The Friends of Music began an annual competition in 1966 to find the Outstanding Young Artist living or studying in the Lehigh Valley.
-In 1989 another competition for students who play in small instrumental groups was created, and this, too, has become an annual event.
-These competitions are designed to encourage the development of serious young students of music.
+This competition is designed to encourage the development of serious young students of music.

-Today, through hosting competitions and providing other educational services, The Friends of Music continues to support and promote the musical arts in the Lehigh Valley, primarily through their work to foster appreciation and study of music among young people.
+Today, through hosting competitions and providing educational programs, The Friends of Music supports and promotes the musical arts in the Lehigh Valley.